jonatino/CSGO-Offset-Scanner/README.md

 ### Plans

 As of right now the project is currently not complete.
 The following are features I plan on adding:
+ - Documentation
- - [NetVars] even though the NetVar addresses rarely change, still would be a nice feature
+ - NetVars: Even though the NetVar addresses rarely change, still would be a nice feature
- - [txt, xml, JSON output] expect the ability to `dump` the offsets to a file format of your choice.
+ - txt, xml, JSON: expect the ability to `dump` the offsets to a file format of your choice.